Mundo Hispanico Becomes MundoNow in Move to Reach New Generation of U.S. Latinos

 America's Evolving Hispanic Population Drives Rebrand to Emerge as Largest Bilingual Digital Media Platform in the USA

-ATLANTA, June 14, 2022 /PRNewswire/ -- Mundo Hispanico, the largest certified-minority-owned bilingual and bicultural digital media platform in the USA, announced today it is rebranding to MundoNow in a move to reach the newly dominant 55 percent of America's Latino population that identifies as either bilingual/bicultural or English-language preferred.
+ATLANTA, June 15, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Mundo Hispanico, the largest certified-minority-owned bilingual and bicultural digital media platform in the USA, announced today it is rebranding to MundoNow in a move to reach the newly dominant 55 percent of America's Latino population that identifies as either bilingual/bicultural or English-language preferred.

 The rebrand addresses an evolution among U.S. Latinos that opt for English over Spanish as their primary language but are simultaneously proud of and loyal to their Latino heritage.